JitterSystems/ShadowNet/README.md

 ShadowNet maintains a disciplined 100kbps-5mbit pulse regardless of your actual activity.
 You are assigned a fixed one for each session.

-The Logic: If you are idle, the protocol maintains a "Hum" of cover traffic.
-If you are active, it throttles your data into that same 100kbps-5mbit window.
+The Logic: If you are idle, the protocol maintains a loopix-poisson cover traffic.
+If you are active, it maintains the same cover traffic.

 The Benefit: Your network signature remains a loopix consistent cover traffic.
 An adversary cannot see "spikes" in traffic that would indicate when you are actively using the computer versus when it is sitting idle.